Register a new Vivaldi account

 In addition, you can set a focal point for images by dragging and dropping the circle on the image.
 Then the focal point will always be visible, even when your image doesn’t fit the 16:9 ratio.

-Another option is to create a poll.
+poll.
 You can add up to 4 choices.
 When you click on the radio button in front of the choices, you can turn the poll into a multiple choice question.
 Before publishing the poll, also select the expiration time – 5 minutes, 30 minutes, 1 hour, 6 hours, 1 day, 3 days, or 7 days.

 There are 4 different privacy levels for posts on Vivaldi Social.